GMTSE/isc2-IoT-AI-smart-tutorial/README.md

 Clone the flower [Github repository](https://github.com/adap/flower "Github Flower")

 ii.
-If you have good internet connection to be able to download 2.2 GB Virtual Machine.
+Skip this step if above worked.
+Otherwise if you have good internet connection to be able to download 2.2 GB Virtual Machine.

 Then please [download the virtual machine from here.](https://filesender.renater.fr/?s=download&token=ee500acd-b64e-43c0-99fb-b0a890ccfb15 "VM download link")